Interview with A. Kidd, Writer

-KATHERINE CARVER: How did your journey lead you to becoming a minister and writer?
+KATHERINE CARVER: How did your journey lead you to becoming a writer?

 KATHERINE CARVER: What artists/writers inspire you?